lukemunsch/promo-sales-review/README.md

 - Chris Quinn - Mentor
 - Iryna Sanzhara - Slack helper regarding my initial issues with validation check issues.
-- https://pypi.org/project/pwinput/1.0.1/ - document to protect password input from anyone else viewing the input, improving user experience.
+- https://pypi.org/project/pwinput/1.0.1/ - document explaining how to protect password input from anyone else viewing the input, improving user experience.
 - https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/ - to help me display the information in a dictionary in a more easily read format to improve user experience.
 - Slack - gleaning insights from other people's mentions and questions.
 - Slack Overflow - providing some clues and information regarding issues that arose regarding validation of response in terminal inputs.